Skip to content

 D2->>Ctrl: ModuleStateUpdate(ACTIVE)

-When a daemon has an optional signature verifier configured, it writes the inbound jar plus sidecar to a temp directory as siblings (the on-disk shape TrustRootVerifier and CosignBundleVerifier expect) and runs verify() before commit.
-See Security for the daemon-side signing config.
+When a signature verifier is configured on the Daemon (see Security), DaemonModuleManager writes the inbound jar plus its sidecar to a temp directory as siblings — the on-disk shape TrustRootVerifier and CosignBundleVerifier expect — and runs verify() before committing.
+With the no-op verifier (the default) no temp files are written.
+A failed verification reports the module FAILED and the jar is never activated.

 public interface DaemonModule {